When is a comma necessary before “if?”

 When the “if” introduces a subordinate clause after the main clause

-Subordinate clauses are to be treated as essential sentence parts because they cannot stand independently without the main argument.
+Subordinate clauses should be treated as essential sentence parts because they cannot stand independently without the main argument.

-Thus, the same rule applies to all subordinating clauses that are posteriorly positioned in a sentence.
+Thus, the same rule applies to all subordinating clauses posteriorly positioned in a sentence.

 When “if” is used as a noun